-This Bozeman design/build construction firm’s aim was to transform an existing Bozeman house into a healthy, energy-efficient, green Bozeman home that would be built to the city of Bozeman’s strict city building codes, be inexpensive to operate, last longer, and require less maintenance than Bozeman’s typical new built home.
+This Bozeman design/build construction firm’s aim was to transform an existing Bozeman house– 721 S Tracy Avenue, Bozeman, MT –into a healthy, energy-efficient, green Bozeman home that would be built to the city of Bozeman’s strict city building codes, be inexpensive to operate, last longer, and require less maintenance than typical new Bozeman, Montana homes for sale.

 Ascent considered not only the infrastructure of this Bozeman house, but the green construction company regarded everything encompassing it, even how this Bozeman LEED home and its future occupants would relate to the Bozeman community.

 Ascent’s green building goals for this prime Bozeman energy-efficient home were a combination of energy efficiency, resource conservation, and facilitating stellar indoor air quality.

 - Northwest Energy Star Certified – 40% more efficient than current building code requires.